Last updated: July 21, 2026

 What is a unit in betting picks?
 A unit is a fixed share of your bankroll, often 1%, used so a record can be reported without depending on bet size.
 "Up 40 units" means 40 times that base stake in profit, which lets you compare handicappers fairly regardless of how big they bet.

-Expert gambling picks can be a genuine edge or an expensive way to feel confident, and the deciding factor is never how loud the marketing is.
+Expert gambling picks can be a real edge or an expensive way to feel confident, and the deciding factor is never how loud the marketing is.
 It is whether the record behind the pick is real: verified, large enough to matter, reported with units and dates, backed by a process that beats the closing line, and transparent enough to show the losses.
 Learn to ask for those five things and the entire field of pick sellers sorts itself out quickly.
 Start where the records are already open, follow a free play at OddsShopper Expert Picks, and let a tracked record, not a sales pitch, earn your action.